 Given the enormous cost of college, it is sometimes easy to focus on the costs and forget the opportunity college provides in life.
 It is important to choose your college and major wisely since they will help determine the return on investment from college.

-Remember, regardless of whether you want to be a pediatrician, paralegal or puppeteer, it is important to be motivated not just in studying the field, but in making a living in that field.
-Even if the chosen career does not promise riches, it should provide a good living commensurate with the college costs and your goals in life.
+Remember: Regardless of whether you want to be a pediatrician, paralegal or puppeteer, it is important to be motivated not just in studying the field, but in making a living in that field.
+Success is a life well lived, supported by a career that is purposeful, enjoyable and provides a good living commensurate with your goals in life.

 More from U.S. News